 The Burst group is focused on an eyes wide open approach to detecting gravitational wave transients.

 To maximize its discovery potential, the Burst group employs a strategy of multiple searches, overlapping in parameter space to allow for cross-validation of search outputs.
 Highest priority goals for the analysis of advanced detector data include:

-• a statement on the transient gravitational wave sky, with population studies if we have several detections, a rare-event detection significance if we have one candidate or an upper limit on the rate of gravitational wave bursts if there is no detection;

-- deployment of multiple analyses for cross validation of the all-sky search results, including verifying the significance of any observed events, across a wide parameter space.
-This is especially important for events that are not matched to a specific source model; - the astrophysical interpretation of any detected signals, leveraging signal characterization and parameter estimation; - a prompt analysis, trigger production and sky localization, to enable the electromagnetic followup of gravitational wave transients; - prompt reports on astrophysically significant events, such as nearby gamma ray bursts, soft gamma repeater hyperflares, galactic supernovae as well as exceptional bursts of low (MeV) or high (GeV-PeV) energy neutrinos; - a dedicated search for gravitational wave bursts originating from cosmic strings.
+- a statement on the transient gravitational wave sky, with population studies if we have several detections, a rare-event detection significance if we have one candidate or an upper limit on the rate of gravitational wave bursts if there is no detection; - deployment of multiple analyses for cross validation of the all-sky search results, including verifying the significance of any observed events, across a wide parameter space.
+This is especially important for events that are not matched to a specific source model; - the astrophysical interpretation of any detected signals, leveraging signal characterization and parameter estimation; - a prompt analysis, trigger production and sky localization, to enable the electromagnetic and neutrino follow-up of gravitational wave transients; - prompt reports on astrophysically significant events, such as nearby gamma ray bursts, soft gamma repeater hyperflares, galactic supernovae, exceptional bursts of low (MeV) energy neutrinos, or exceptional high (GeV-EeV) energy neutrinos; - a dedicated search for gravitational wave bursts originating from cosmic strings.

-The Burst group will extend the parameter space of the all-sky search to include longer duration transients (≥ 10 s) which may originate from various astrophysical sources such as long gamma-ray bursts.
+- The Burst group has recently extended the parameter space of the all-sky search to include longer duration transients (≥ 10 s) which may originate from various astrophysical sources such as long gamma-ray bursts, bridging the gap with continuous wave sources.
 Long-duration burst searches share similar complexities with their short-duration counterparts.
-Since the long-duration search is not as mature as the short-duration one, multiple analyses will be deployed to cross-validate the results.

-The Burst group will also pursue, with the burst analysis approach, some classes of compact binary coalescence sources that are not well covered by the current waveform template banks.
-These include intermediate mass binary black holes, binary black holes with eccentric orbits and intermediate mass ratio inspirals.

-Finally, the Burst group will pursue multi-messenger searches for gravitational wave bursts in conjunction with signatures such as generic gamma ray bursts, fast radio transients, low- and high-energy neutrino observations, and electromagnetic observations of nearby core-collapse supernovae.
-The Burst group will use information on the astrophysical event to reduce the parameter space over which searches must be performed, leading to a reduction in the false alarm rate and, consequently, an improvement in search sensitivities.
+Given the size of the parameter space covered by the long-duration search, multiple analyses are deployed to cross-validate the results. - The Burst group pursues, with the burst analysis approach, some classes of compact binary coalescence sources that are not well covered by the current waveform template banks.
+These include intermediate mass binary black holes, binary black holes with eccentric orbits and intermediate mass ratio inspirals. - Finally, the Burst group pursues multi-messenger searches for gravitational wave bursts in conjunction with signatures such as generic gamma ray bursts, fast radio transients, low- and high-energy neutrino observations, and electromagnetic observations of nearby core-collapse supernovae.
+The Burst group uses information on the astrophysical event to reduce the parameter space over which searches must be performed, leading to a reduction in the false alarm rate and, consequently, an improvement in search sensitivities.